Mappa Burl XXL Small-size Veneers

 Poplar is generally rotary-cut and used to produce plywood and food packaging crates/boxes.

-Poplar is a plantation wood, easily recognizable by its plantation in rows.
+Poplar is a plantation wood, easily recognized by its rows.

 One of Poplar's hybrids, European Aspen, is sliced (not rotary-cut) and used in decoration and furniture as a substitute for cherry.

-In burl form, it is mainly used in decoration and manufacturing high-end furniture.
-This burl became a classic between the 17th and 19th centuries in Russia and Germany.
+In burl form, it is mainly used for decoration and the manufacture of high-end furniture.
+This burl became a classic in Russia and Germany between the 17th and 19th centuries.
 In France, the golden age of Mappa Burl was in the 1960s and 1970s for high-end furniture.

 Veneers are thin sheets of wood obtained by slicing or peeling.

-Their surface has the appearance of planed wood without any finish or treatment.
+Their surface appears to be planed wood, without any finish or treatment.
 They are neither glued nor backed with any other material.
 This means that both faces of the sheets can be used.

-Veneers are mainly used to cover less aesthetic substrates such as plywood or particleboard to make furniture or wall panels.
+Wood Veneers are mainly used to cover less aesthetic substrates, such as plywood or particleboard, to make furniture or wall panels.

 By assembling several sheets of veneer on top of each other, it is possible to manufacture objects requiring high mechanical resistance, such as skis, bicycle frames, or musical instruments.